Message to the French Resistance

 Additional keywords.
 D-Day, French Resistance

 Credits.
-This page was last revised on September 10, 2018.
-This page originally submitted on October 27, 2012, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 765 times since then and 37 times this year.
+This page was last revised on May 29, 2021.
+It was originally submitted on October 27, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 1,880 times since then and 531 times this year.
 Last updated on December 30, 2012, by Barry Swackhamer of Brentwood, California.
 Photos: 1, 2, 3. submitted on October 27, 2012, by Barry Swackhamer of Brentwood, California. • Bill Pfingsten was the editor who published this page.